boylesoftware/stacy/README.md

 Stacy is a website generator that combines content from [Contentful CMS](https://www.contentful.com/) with [Handlebars](https://handlebarsjs.com/) templates to create the website pages.

 Stacy matches Contentful's entry content types with Handlebars templates in your website project in a one-to-one relationship&mdash;there is a template for every entry type defined in your _Content model_.
-There are two types of entries from Stacy's point of view: page entries and module entries.
+There are two types of entries from Stacy's point of view: _page entries_ and _module entries_.
 A page entry combined with its template produces a single website page at a unique URL.
 Module entries can be included in pages and other modules using Contentful's _Reference_ fields to create reusable pieces of content or simply to provide content and templates structure by breaking it up into smaller pieces.

 What makes Stacy different from many existing static website generators is that it supports automatic publishing of the website to an S3 bucket in [Amazon Cloud](https://aws.amazon.com/), from where it can be served on the Internet.
 Stacy deploys special infrastructure in Amazon Cloud which can be connected to Contentful via its [Webhooks](https://www.contentful.com/developers/docs/concepts/webhooks/) functionality.
 When content is updated in your Contentful space, your website's infrastructure deployed by Stacy in Amazon Cloud gets notified and automatically regenerates and republishes only those pages of your website that are affected by the update.
 No manual website regeneration and redeployment is required.